 4. Safe and Respectful Online Communication

-Think before you type
+Think before you type or share anything

 5. Evaluating Information and News Sources

-Are other websites saying the same thing?
+Are other reliable websites saying the same thing?

 6. Understanding Digital Footprints